30 Indoor Activities on Rainy Days in Tokyo

 8. Miraikan – The National Museum of Emerging Science and Innovation

 Japan is known for its high technology, and here is the perfect place to learn about the role of science and technology and the possibilities for the future.
-There are three main permanent exhibitions, “Explore the frontiers”, “Create your future” and “Discover your Earth”.
+There are three main permanent exhibitions, “Explore the Frontiers”, “Create your Future” and “Discover your Earth”.
 The iconic display shaped like a globe called Geo-Cosmos shows you the changing weather patterns on the earth, which allows you to see a similar view from the spaceship!
 At the Dome Theater, watch 3D short movies about science or space, each movie is about 30 minutes long.
 For theater, don’t forget to buy an admission ticket for both permanent exhibitions and theater.

 Miraikan Museum Odaiba